 Before and after – 3 parts, Cosmelan treatment

-What does Cosmelan do?
+What is Cosmelan 1?

 • Reduce melanin production and diminish dark spots on the skin.